absu07/computer-vision-task/README.md

 ## Usage

-This section describes the steps to execute the application (either as a standalone or inside a container).
+This section describes the steps to execute the application (either as a standalone or inside a docker container).
 Also, the steps to run the application as a web service are mentioned in this section.

 1. Running the application as a standalone.